kirtikathakur/stock-prediction-website/README.md

 Creating a web app in python that helps the user predict stock prices, using an open source framework such as streamlit to build and share the webpage.
-Also using Yahoo Finance to pull reguired data and lastly using the phrophet model to forecast data.
+Also using Yahoo Finance to pull reguired data and lastly using the prophet model to forecast data.